Coffee Prices Consolidate Recent Losses

-Coffee prices are mixed today as they consolidate above Thursday's significant lows.
-Dollar weakness today has prompted some short covering in coffee futures.

-Coffee prices have been under pressure over the past 3 weeks, with arabica falling to a 15-month low and robusta falling to a 6.25-month low on Thursday as signs of a bumper Brazilian coffee crop have improved the global supply outlook.
+Coffee prices settled mixed on Wednesday, consolidating recent losses.
+Coffee prices have been under pressure over the past month, with arabica falling to a 15-month low on Tuesday and robusta tumbling to a 6.5-month low on Monday as signs of a bumper Brazilian coffee crop have improved the global supply outlook.
 On February 5, Conab, Brazil's crop forecasting agency, said that Brazil's 2026 coffee production will climb by +17.2% y/y to a record 66.2 million bags, with arabica production up +23.2% y/y to 44.1 million bags and robusta production up +6.3% y/y to 22.1 million bags.

+Losses in coffee prices were limited on Wednesday amid strength in the Brazilian real.
+The real (^USDBRL) rallied to a fresh 1.75-year high against the dollar on Wednesday, discouraging export sales from Brazil's coffee producers.

-Also, sufficient rain in Brazil has improved the outlook for the country's coffee crop.
-Last Monday, Somar Meteorologia reported that Brazil's largest arabica coffee-growing area, Minas Gerais, received 72.6 mm of rain during the week ended February 6, or 113% of the historical average.
+Sufficient rain in Brazil has improved the outlook for the country's coffee crop and is also weighing on coffee prices.
+On Monday, Somar Meteorologia reported that Brazil's largest arabica coffee-growing area, Minas Gerais, received 62.8 mm of rain during the week ended February 13, or 138% of the historical average.

 Soaring coffee exports from Vietnam, the world's largest robusta producer, are bearish for robusta prices.
 On February 6, Vietnam's National Statistics Office reported that Vietnam's Jan coffee exports surged +38.3% y/y to 198,000 MT.
 Vietnam's 2025 coffee exports jumped by +17.5% y/y to 1.58 MMT.
 Also, Vietnam's 2025/26 coffee production is projected to climb +6% y/y to a 4-year high of 1.76 MMT (29.4 million bags).

 The recovery in ICE coffee inventories is negative for prices.
-ICE-monitored arabica inventories fell to a 1.75-year low of 396,513 bags on November 18, but recovered to a 3.25-month high of 461,829 bags on January 7.
-Also, ICE robusta coffee inventories fell to a 13-month low of 4,012 lots on December 10 but recovered to a 2-month high of 4,662 lots on January 26.
+ICE-monitored arabica inventories fell to a 1.75-year low of 396,513 bags on November 18, but recovered to a 3.75-month high of 461,829 bags on January 7.
+Also, ICE robusta coffee inventories fell to a 14-month low of 4,012 lots on December 10 but recovered to a 2.75-month high of 4,662 lots on January 26.

 On the positive side for coffee, Brazil's Trade Ministry reported on February 5 that Brazil's Jan coffee exports fell -42.4% y/y to 141,000 MT.